war-and-code/jawfish/README.md

 ##Trying to run Jawfish locally?

 After downloading or cloning the repo, you will need to locally set up Flask in the "flask" folder.
 [This is a good tutorial.](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)

-Alternatively, [jawfish.io](https://jawfish.io) is a live instance of this code and gets updated when there are major changes.